mr-karan/fate/README.md

 # fate

 ## fate is a simple CLI program which let's you browse FontAwesome icons on your terminal.
+Note : Python3+ only.
 Install Instructions :
 `pip install fate`
 or
 `pip install git+https://github.com/mr-karan/fate.git`

 For the icons to display properly on your system, you need to have FontAwesome fonts installed.
+Grab the otf files from [here](https://fortawesome.github.io/Font-Awesome/) You need to install this font on your system for icons to be rendered properly.

 For Windows user :
- - [ ] Since PyYAML isn't actively maintained, you need to grab it manaully from
+ - [ ] Since PyYAML isn't actively maintained, you need to grab it manaully from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyyaml)
  - [ ] If you are using, cmd god bless you.
 Change the character map using chcp 65001

 ###Avilable commands :